SERG-Delft/oopp/course_info/schedule.md

 This table also includes an email symbol, which allows to can contact all your team members.
 With your team number, you can find your TA on the [staff page]({{site.baseurl}}/course_info/staff/).
 Your TA will let you know *where* and *when* you will meet in week 2+.

-{: .caution}
-The [week 2 meeting slots]({{site.baseurl}}/course_info/schedule/ta_slots/) have been updated.
-Unless your TA has communicated a different time with you, please stick to the info in that overview.

 ### Assignment Deadlines